Professional network service

-A professional network service (or, in an Internet context, simply professional network) is a type of social network service that focuses on interactions and relationships for business opportunities and career growth, with less emphasis on activities in personal life.
+A professional network service (or, in an Internet context, simply a professional network) is a type of social network service that focuses on interactions and relationships for business opportunities and career growth, with less emphasis on activities in personal life.

 A professional network service is used by working individuals, job-seekers, and businesses to establish and maintain professional contacts, to find work or hire employees, share professional achievements, sell or promote services, and stay up-to-date with industry news and trends.
 According to LinkedIn managing director Clifford Rosenberg in an interview with AAP in 2010, "[t]his is a call to action for professionals to re-address their use of social networks and begin to reap as many rewards from networking professionally as they do personally."
 Businesses mostly depend on resources and information outside the company and to get what they need, they need to reach out and professionally network with others, such as employees or clients as well as potential opportunities.

 "Nardi, Whittaker, and Schwarz (2002) point out three main tasks that they believe networkers need to attend to keep a successful professional (intentional) network:

 building a network, maintaining the network, and activating selected contacts.
 They stress that networkers need to continue to add new contacts to their network to access as many resources as possible and to maintain their network by staying in touch with their contacts.
 This is so that the contacts are easy to activate when the networker has work that needs to be done."

 By using a professional network service, businesses can keep all of their networks up-to-date, and in order, and helps figure out the best way to efficiently get in touch with each of them.
 A service that can do all that helps relieve some of the stress when trying to get things done.

 Not all professional network services are online sites that help promote a business.
-Some services that connect the user to other services that help promote the business other than online sites, such as phone/Internet companies that provide services and companies that specifically are designed to do all of the promoting, online and in person, for a business.
+Some services connect the user to other services that help promote the business other than online sites, such as phone/Internet companies that provide services and companies that specifically are designed to do all of the promoting, online and in person, for a business.

 History

 In 1997, professional network services started up throughout the world and continue to grow.
-The first recognizable site to combine all features, such as create profiles, add friends, and search friends, was SixDegrees.com.
-According to Boyd and Ellison's article, "Social Network Sites: Definition, History, and Scholarship", from 1997 to 2001, a number of community tools began supporting various combinations of profiles and publicly articulated Friends.
+The first recognizable site to combine all features, such as creating profiles, adding friends, and searching for friends, was SixDegrees.com.
+According to Boyd and Ellison's article, "Social Network Sites: Definition, History, and Scholarship", from 1997 to 2001, several community tools began supporting various combinations of profiles and publicly articulated Friends.
 Boyd and Ellison go on to say that the next wave began with Ryze.com in 2001.
 It was introduced as a new way "to help people leverage their business networks".